-Partnership expands access to innovative social emotional learning program, which is based on the vision of philanthropist T. Denny Sanford, to individuals with intellectual and developmental disabilities
+Partnership expands access to innovative social emotional learning program to individuals with intellectual and developmental disabilities

 San Diego, Calif. — Best Buddies International, a global nonprofit dedicated to establishing a global volunteer movement that creates opportunities for one-to-one friendships, integrated employment and leadership development for people with intellectual and developmental disabilities (IDD), is collaborating with the private, nonprofit National University to integrate Sanford Harmony, an innovative social emotional learning program that helps reinforce positive peer interactions among children through easy-to-use activity and lesson plans.

 Through the leadership of National University, Sanford Harmony is being introduced to students in public and private schools and youth programs around the country.
 Designed to improve relationships among children, and into adulthood, Sanford Harmony aligns strongly with the goals and principles of the Best Buddies program, which helps to eradicate the social, physical and economic isolation of millions of individuals with IDD.

 “Best Buddies is honored to partner with National University to offer Sanford Harmony to our student participants and further progress our mission of friendship and social inclusion in a powerful way,” said Anthony K. Shriver, Best Buddies International’s Founder and Chairman.
 “This is an incredible addition to the Best Buddies curriculum and I truly do believe that it will change the way our participants learn about the core values of Best Buddies, including diversity, empathy, inclusion and communication.”